-- Complain or file a charge of discrimination with the UALD alleging violations of the Utah Antidiscrimination Act. - Complain or file a claim with the UALD alleging violations of the Utah Minimum Wage Act. - Complain to the Division of Occupational Safety and Health alleging violations of the Utah Occupational Safety and Health Act. - Complain to the UALD alleging violations of the Utah Wage Payment Act concerning a third party. - Complain to the IAD alleging violations of the Workers' Compensation Act or the Occupational Disease Act if those complaints are not simply a claim by the employee for workers compensation or occupational disease benefits (which, as explained in Question 2, cannot be waived).
+- · Complain or file a charge of discrimination with the UALD alleging violations of the Utah Antidiscrimination Act. - Complain or file a claim with the UALD alleging violations of the Utah Minimum Wage Act. - · Complain to the Division of Occupational Safety and Health alleging violations of the Utah Occupational Safety and Health Act. - Complain to the UALD alleging violations of the Utah Payment of Wages Act concerning a third party. - Complain to the IAD alleging violations of the Workers' Compensation Act or the Occupational Disease Act if those complaints are not simply a claim by the employee for workers compensation or occupational disease benefits (which cannot be waived) (see Question 2).

-An employee can waive the right to complain to the UALD about violations of the Utah Wage Payment Act that directly impact the employee, but only if the division has approved the waiver.
-This is because the Act both:
+An employee can waive the right to complain to the UALD about violations of the Utah Payment of Wages Act that directly impact the employee, but only if the division has approved the waiver.
+This is because the Payment of Wages Act both: